codelucas/newspaper/README.rst

 Get it now
 ----------

-Installing newspaper is simple with `pip <http://www.pip-installer.org/>`_ However, you will run into (fixable) issues if you are trying to install in a virtualenv on ubuntu or any other debian system.
+Installing newspaper is simple with `pip <http://www.pip-installer.org/>`_.
+However, you will run into fixable issues if you are trying to install on ubuntu.

-If you are not using ubuntu or debian, install with the following:
+**If you are not using ubuntu**, install with the following:

 ::